inlab-geo/pyfm2d/readme.md

 ## Gallery

-A gallery of images produce by the plot class showing examples of raypaths and wavefront with severe ray bending can be found in directory `gallery`
+A gallery of images produced by the plot class showing examples of raypaths and wavefront with severe ray bending can be found in directory `gallery`

 ## Wrapping Strategy